 The red color has the biggest number of meanings.
-Not without reason it is equated with the notion beautiful – in the Ukrainian language the world red (krasnyi) and beautiful (harnyi) became replaceable.
+Not without reason it is equated with the notion beautiful – in the Ukrainian language, the world red (krasnyi) and beautiful (harnyi) became replaceable.
 The red color symbolizes welfare, joy in living, and it means hope for a happy marriage for newlyweds.
 The red Easter egg is the main symbol of resurrection and self-sacrifice.

 Yellow, golden, and orange colors affect people like sun rays and bring happy, joyful mood.
 Easter eggs painted in these colors represent warmth, hope, celestial bodies, and harvest.

 The black color is the color of night, everything unknown and mysterious.
 Being the background color of the Easter egg, it shows the strengths of other colors the same way as in life the darkness allows us to understand what is light.
-The color also means the eternity of life and afterlife.
+The color also means the eternity of life and the afterlife.

 Now you’ve already known the symbolic meaning of colors and it’s time to find out the secrets of how to paint eggs in different colors using natural colorants.

 To paint eggs in red you can use – pomegranate juice, preserved cherries with juice, red onion peel (boiled beforehand).

 Yellow color – green tea, camomile tea, celery seeds/turmeric (boiled beforehand).

 Golden-brown – dill seeds.

 Brown – strong tea/coffee.

 Lavender color – violet buttons + 2 tsp of lemon juice.